backbone-paginator/backbone.paginator/README.rst

      }
    });

 Client-Mode
 +++++++++++

 Client-mode is a very convenient mode for paginating a handful of pages entirely on the client side without going through the network page-by-page.
-This mode is best suited if you only have a small number of pages so sending all of the data to the client in one go is not too time-consuming.
+This mode is best suited if you only have a small number of pages so sending all of the data to the client is not too time-consuming.

 .. code-block:: javascript

   var book = new Book([
     // Bootstrap all the records for all the pages here ], { mode: "client" });